 As managers lead their teams and projects, they strive for improvement in each aspect of their work.
 Specifically, the most effective improvement opportunities likely exist with how managers manage their employees- individually and as a collective team.

-Here are tips on how to avoid the 3 most common mistakes that managers make with their employees – and, how they can work to avoid these mistakes in 2015.
+Here are tips on how to avoid the 3 most common mistakes that managers make with their employees – and, how they can work to avoid these mistakes.
+Continue reading “3 Common Managerial Mistakes and How to Avoid Them”

 As Christmas is a time for giving, here at Retail Maxim, we thought we’d share something special with those less fortunate over the festive period.
 Instead of sharing Christmas cards, we all donated the money to a little office fund, one that would benefit a family across the UK over Christmas.